 - Any complaint received by ‘The Business’ is to be recorded in writing within a complaints log.

 - If and when a complaint is received, ‘The Business’ will acknowledge receipt of the complaint to the complainant within 2 working days.
 This response will provide the complainant with the name and job title of the person investigating the complaint and also a copy of our complaints handling policy (this document).

 - Ian Morris of ‘The Business’ will then investigate the complaint and liaise with the complainant accordingly.
 Details of the nature of the investigation that ‘The Business’ intends to carry out will be recorded in writing and copied to the complaints log and also sent to the complainant in writing.

 - ‘The Business’ will endeavour to resolve the complaint and will provide a final response to the complainant within 8 weeks of the date of the complaint.
 This response will be in writing.

-If ‘The Business’ is unable to resolve a complaint, it agrees to write to the complainant explaining the reasons and confirm the final decision on the same within 8 weeks, referring the complainat to the Legal Ombudsman and will include the contact details for the Legal Ombudsman along with a notification that the complainant then has a period of 6 months in which they can raise the complaint with the Legal Ombudsman if they so wish.
+If ‘The Business’ is unable to resolve a complaint, it agrees to write to the complainant explaining the reasons and confirm the final decision on the same within 8 weeks, referring the complainant to the Financial Ombudsman and will include the contact details for the Financial Ombudsman along with a notification that the complainant then has a period of 6 months in which they can raise the complaint with the Ombudsman if they so wish.
 If ‘The Business’ fails to respond to the complainant within 8 weeks, the complainant can contact the Ombudsman immediately.

 - ‘The Business’ agrees that it will make available to the complainant, the contents of any database records that are relevant to the complaint.